Detailed guides to painful problems, treatments & moresitemap

 Can we “hallucinate” pain?

 Short answer: probably not, as far as I’ve been able to determine.
 But I do not know, and I am not done trying.
-The mind can harm us in ways that lead to pain in time, and it might be able to amplify pain, but so far I have be unable to find any clear evidence that the mind can generate pain from nothing, with no injury or pathology.
-And there seem to be many reasons to suspect that it either isn’t possible at all, or it’s rather rare and associated with relatively glaring mental illness.
+The mind can harm us in ways that lead to pain in time, and it might be able to amplify pain (or ease it), but so far I have be unable to find any clear evidence that the mind can actually generate pain from nothing, with no injury or pathology, no nociception.
+And there seem to be many reasons to suspect that it either isn’t possible at all, or it’s rather rare and mostly related to substantial mental illness.

 The head of a man composed of writhing nude figures.
 Oil painting by F. Balbi.